Magento Alternatives: The Complete List For 2020

 Major upgrades between branches are installed by 62% of users.
 Within the branch, to get the most recent bug-fixes and security updates – by 80% of all X-Cart 5 based stores

-Design: 5 free themes and 45+ paid themes, all fully responsive and SEO-friendly.
+Design: One free theme and 40+ paid themes, all fully responsive and SEO-friendly.
 Everything is customisable via webmaster mode, drag-n-drop layout editor, custom CSS/JS

 Features: The closest Magento contender from the point of view of number of features.
 Some features like faceted search are available as optional paid extensions or on top plans